-RMC-4630-02 is a Phase 1b/2 study of RMC-4630 that includes an arm that studied RMC-4630 in combination with the MEK inhibitor cobimetinib in patients with advanced cancers that harbor mutations in the RAS signaling pathway.
-This study evaluated the safety, tolerability, anti-tumor activity, pharmacokinetic and pharmacodynamic profiles of RMC-4630 and cobimetinib at the RP2DS of RMC-4630 140 mg and cobimetinib 40 mg, administered on a D1D2 weekly schedule, in expansion cohorts of patients with colorectal cancer (CRC) harboring KRAS^{G12V} or KRAS^{G12D} mutations and others drawing from a broader set of histotypes (including NSCLC) and RAS pathway genotypes.
-In a group of NSCLC patients in this arm of the study treated with the drug combination using the RP2DS we had described in 2020, we had 11 efficacy evaluable subjects.
-We observed acceptable tolerability in this group, and one patient with a KRASG12V tumor mutation and gene amplification exhibited a confirmed partial response with 44.7% tumor volume reduction.
-In a group of CRC patients, we had 25 efficacy evaluable subjects.
-In this group, we observed acceptable tolerability, and the best clinical response was stable disease.
-Although we will observe and support patients who are part of the study, we and Sanofi determined that these data showed insufficient clinical benefit to warrant enrolling new patients in this study and the study has been deprioritized.
+RMC-4630-02 is a Phase 1b/2 study of RMC-4630 that includes an arm studying RMC-4630 in combination with the MEK inhibitor cobimetinib in patients with advanced cancers that harbor mutations in the RAS signaling pathway.
+This study is evaluating the safety, tolerability, pharmacokinetic and pharmacodynamic profiles of RMC-4630 and cobimetinib at the RP2DS of RMC-4630 140 mg and cobimetinib 40 mg, administered on a D1D2 weekly schedule, in expansion cohorts of patients with colorectal cancer harboring KRASG12V or KRASG12D mutations and others drawing from a broader set of histotypes and RAS pathway genotypes.
+We currently expect preliminary safety and clinical activity data for this combination in expansion cohorts in KRASMUTANT colorectal cancer in 2022.

-The EGFR inhibitor arm of RMC-4630-02 evaluated RMC-4630 in combination with the EGFR inhibitor osimertinib (Tagrisso®) in patients with EGFR-positive NSCLC.
-The arm was designed to evaluate the safety, tolerability, and pharmacokinetics of RMC-4630 and osimertinib with different doses of RMC-4630, administered on a D1D2 weekly schedule, with the approved dose of osimertinib.
-Overlapping on-pathway toxicities with the combination of RMC-4630 and osimertinib were anticipated and observed.
-As with MEK inhibitors, many EGFR inhibitors are less selective for a mutated cancer driver than are targeted inhibitors for other drivers, such as sotorasib for KRASG^{12C}, and thus the combination of EGFR antagonists with SHP2 inhibitors presents a potential clinical development challenge.
-We and Sanofi did not identify a combination dose and schedule with acceptable tolerability, indicating that the combined suppression of RAS signaling in normal tissues caused by these two agents presents too big a hurdle to justify advancing this approach.
-Based on these data, no further patients will be enrolled in this study and the study has been deprioritized.
+The EGFR inhibitor arm of RMC-4630-02 is evaluating RMC-4630 in combination with the EGFR inhibitor osimertinib (Tagrisso®) in patients with EGFR positive NSCLC.
+The arm is designed to evaluate the safety, tolerability, and pharmacokinetics of RMC-4630 and osimertinib with different doses of RMC-4630, administered on a D1D2 weekly schedule, with the approved dose of osimertinib.
+Overlapping on-pathway toxicities with the combination of RMC-4630 and osimertinib were anticipated and have been observed.
+As with MEK inhibitors, many EGFR inhibitors are less selective for a mutated cancer driver than are targeted inhibitors for other drivers, such as sotorasib for KRAS^{G12C}, and thus the combination of EGFR antagonists with SHP2 inhibitors presents a potential clinical development challenge.
+We continue to enroll patients in the osimertinib combination study for evaluation of safety and tolerability.
+We currently expect initial tolerability and pharmacokinetic data for the RMC-4630 and osimertinib combination in the second half of 2021.
+In the future, we may consider evaluating RMC-4630 in combination with other receptor tyrosine kinase (RTK) inhibitors, which we believe may have less potential for overlapping toxicities.